AmirrezaRamesh/turtle-bot3/README.md

 # turtle-bot3
-tutorial of setting turtlebot3 up and also running tests on it
+tutorial of setting turtlebot3 up and also running some tests on it

+### what is turtle bot?

 # section 1